Blazedengcy/GTASR/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/Blazedengcy/GTASR?style=social)](https://github.com/Blazedengcy/GTASR)

 ⭐ If this work is helpful for you, please help star this repo.
-Thanks! 🤗
+Thanks! 🤗 💬 If you have any questions, please feel free to contact me or open an issue.
+    📧 Email: dengchengyan@std.uestc.std.com
+    💬 WeChat: 15082834585

 <img width="800" src="pipeline.png">
 <img width="800" src="comparison.png">